samuelgarcia/neo-paper-2013/outline.rst

   * existing tools, their limitations:
      - neuroshare
      - biosig
+     - nitime, good support for continuous data, but not for spikes.
+Also more integrated with analysis tools, not lightweight
   * need to have a model object that embraces complexity of data (heterogeneity, etc.)
   * open source